ProjectPythia/pythia-foundations/core/datetime.md

 # Datetime

-This section contains a basic tutorial on dealing with times and calendars in scientific Python using the standard Python library known as [datetime](https://docs.python.org/3/library/datetime.html).
+This section contains a basic tutorial on dealing with dates and times in scientific Python using a module from the Python standard library known as [datetime](https://docs.python.org/3/library/datetime.html).

 Other time libraries used in the geosciences include: